Fran Pinkerton and Conrad Boyce star as Helen and Fred Meilleur

 Muscians are Peter Brown, keyboard; Emilyn Stam, keyboard, accordion and fiddle; Jonathan David Williams, button accordion and clarinet; Ish Theilheimer on fiddle, mandolin and guitar; and Derek Tolhurst on bass.

-The show opens July 11 in Rankin, ON, with most shows scheduled there, from July through October.
-One special show will be performed in Barry's Bay August 8 and in Chapeau, Quebec on August 9.
+The show opens July 11 at the Rankin Culture and Community Centre in Rankin, ON, with most shows scheduled there, from July through October.
+One special show will be performed in Barry's Bay August 8 and in Chapeau, Quebec on August 10.
+Tickets, including an Ottawa Valley-style roast beef supper, cost $49 + tax or $20 for youth, with options available for those with dietary needs.